bscriver123/market-neutral-provider/README.md

 This system acts as a counterpart to the [Market Neutral Requester](https://github.com/GroupLang/neutral-portfolio-requester), focusing on analyzing sector-specific news to generate actionable insights for stock decisions.
 It utilizes the [Market router API](https://marketrouter.ai/) for all interactions and integrates with an OpenAI completions endpoint to process news inputs supplied by the requester, subsequently generating investment recommendations.

+## Features

+- Analyze sector-specific news to generate stock insights.
+- Integrate with OpenAI for processing news inputs.
+- Interact with Market router API for proposal submissions and user management.
+- Automated proposal creation and submission based on market analysis.

+## Usage

+1. **Register a User**: Use the register script to create a new user in the Market router.
+2. **Create an API Key**: Generate an API key for authenticating requests.
+3. **Deposit Funds**: Deposit funds into the Market router account.
+4. **Submit Proposals**: Automatically submit proposals based on market analysis.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9b29a7bc-5b89-4c67-9336-2249f0569d00" alt="MarketNeutral (10)" width="500">
 </p>